-She strode straight over to door at the back of the room, her slightly wavy locks bouncing against her slender shoulders, and I imagined that her hair would be silky soft.
-I reached up and tugged at lock of my own hair, very aware of how stringy it felt.
+She strode straight over to a door at the back of the room, her slightly wavy locks bouncing against her slender shoulders, and I imagined that her hair would be silky soft.
+I reached up and tugged at a lock of my own hair, very aware of how stringy it felt.

 My head snapped up to see her peering at me from inside the bathroom with a curious smile on her lips.

 “You coming,” she asked.